 If pre-registration is complete and all fees paid, the student will be free until classes begin.

-Wednesday, January 2 - All administrative and faculty offices reopen.
+Tuesday, January 2 - All administrative offices reopen.

-Thursday, Friday, January 3 and 4 - Registration.
+Monday, January 8 - Registration.
 Second Semester fees due.
 Semester room rent and first month's board due at Perkinston.